Play Hard. Play Hungry. Play Humble.

 The goal of the Athletic Program at VFMA is for each cadet to receive a quality experience both in the classroom and in their athletic pursuits.

-The Academy offers the following sports as part of the athletic program for cadets in grades 9 through 12: football, soccer, cross-country, basketball, swimming, wrestling, lacrosse, rugby, and baseball.
+The Academy offers the following sports as part of the athletic program for cadets in grades 9 through 12: football, soccer, cross-country, basketball, swimming, lacrosse, track & field, and baseball.

 Pennsylvania Interscholastic Athletic Association (PIAA)